Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 - Time complexity: `O(v + e)`
 - Space complexity: `O(v)`

-Preconditions: graph / tree, want to explore as far as possible along each branch before backtracking and solution is far from the start node, depth of path fits in the recursion stack
+Precondition: graph / tree, want to explore as far as possible along each branch before backtracking and solution is far from the start node, depth of path fits in the recursion stack

-Output: graph exploration as far as possible down a path before backtracking, can be tweaked for topological sorting and cycle detection
+Outcome: graph exploration as far as possible down a path before backtracking, can be tweaked for topological sorting and cycle detection

 ```python
 visited = set()